-BH and Physical Health Needs 1) What's needed for triage and warm handoff (regardless of the number called)?
-986 multicage care to Weeners Handoff for Co-Occure Ensure those who do screening/ triage are well trained in MH/ SUD/ physical health, and language competencies - what is the threshold for a mobile response Describe a scenario for physical health and co-occurring BH to walk through the decision tree for which team to connect caller to If there is any question on physical health response, should err on the side of response. (this can be different from BH) Comes down to the primary concern, are they experiencing a life-threatening emergency (breathing, conscious, bleeding?)
-If not in physical danger, connect with mobile response Some Centers have robust protocols.
-Is there variation or uniformity of the protocols in CA?
-(National guidelines) If a physical health emergency, transfer over to 911.
-Crisis counselors will always check in on physical safety.
-Crisis counselors stay on the line continuously with the caller while a supervisor contacts PSAP, fire/ police/ EMS.
-Assessing BH risk requires more time/ empathy, 988 call could be at the end of a string of failed attempts to find human connection, 911 need efficient, immediate response - might be a first call (philosophy is different because people/ callers need it to be).
-Is there a venue for coordination across 988/ 911 transfers?
-Not uniformly LA County has an Alternative Crisis Response workgroup that is creating protocols for on-the-scene interactions and hand-offs between mobile response teams 2) What is the state role in Supporting/ensuring that those 2
+1) What's needed for triage and warm handoff (regardless of the number called)?

+- Develop use cases whereby mobile crisis would be a good response.
+Clearly - health, and language competencies what is the threshold for a mobile response - Describe a scenario for physical health and co-occurring BH to walk through the decision tree for which team to connect caller to... - If there is any question on physical health response, should err on the side of response. (this can be different from BH) - Comes down to the primary concern, are they experiencing a life-threatening emergency (breathing, conscious, bleeding?)
+If not in physical danger, connect with mobile response - Some Centers have robust protocols.
+Is there variation or uniformity of the protocols in CA? - (National guidelines) If a physical health emergency, transfer over to 911.
+Crisis counselors will always check in on physical safety. - Crisis counselors stay on the line continuously with the caller while a supervisor contacts PSAP, fire/police/EMS. - Assessing BH risk requires more time/ empathy, 988 call could be at the end of a string of failed attempts to find human connection, 911 need efficient, immediate response - might be a first call (philosophy is different because people/ callers need it to be). - Is there a venue for coordination across 988/911 transfers?
+Not uniformly - LA County has an Alternative Crisis Response workgroup that is creating protocols for on-the-scene interactions and hand-offs between mobile response teams